What is the Gross Margin Ratio?

 Marking up goods (selling goods at a higher price) would result in a higher ratio.
 However, this must be done competitively – otherwise, the goods would be too expensive and fewer customers would purchase from the company.

 Enter your name and email in the form below and download the free template now!

 The Gross Margin Ratio in Different Industries

 A low gross margin ratio does not necessarily indicate a poorly performing company.
-It is important to compare gross margin ratios between companies in the same industry rather than comparing them across industries.
+It is important to compare ratios between companies in the same industry rather than comparing them across industries.

 For example, a legal service company reports a high gross margin ratio because it operates in a service industry with low production costs.
 In contrast, the ratio will be lower for a car manufacturing company because of high production costs.